Stardown-app/Stardown/README.md

 Unlike the alternatives listed above, Stardown is:

 * **Flexible**.
 Integrates well with many workflows.
 Just copy part of a web page and paste anywhere.
 * **Converts more formatting**.
-Stardown can convert almost any table to markdown or another markup language, and can create markdown of videos that renders well in GitHub.
+Stardown can convert almost any table to markdown or other markup languages, and can create markdown of videos that renders well in GitHub.
 * **Creates [text fragments](https://web.dev/articles/text-fragments)** so you can link to specific parts of pages.
 * **Extensible**.
 Stardown's custom code for converting between markup languages is designed to be extended for more markdown flavors and other markup languages.